 Realty Pros and Technology

-Nine out of 10 members report their firm has a web site, and 61% have a personal web site, which they have maintained for a median of three years.
-The typical REALTOR® received four inquires from their personal web site, which accounted for 3% of their business.
+Nine out of 10 members report their firm has a website, and 61% have a personal website, which they have maintained for a median of three years.
+The typical REALTOR® received four inquiries from their personal website, which accounted for 3% of their business.
 Half of all members communicate with their clients by e-mail more than 50% of the time.

 The most popular software is multiple listing, with 74 % of REALTORS® using it daily or nearly every day, and another 13% using it a few times per week.
 Other frequently used software includes contact management, document preparation, comparative market analysis, and electronic contracts and forms.
 Less frequently used software includes transaction management, graphics or presentation, property management and loan analysis.

 Although three-fourths of all NAR members specialize in residential real estate, 27% have a secondary specialty in relocation, 18% In commercial brokerage, 18% land development, 16% counseling, 11% commercial property management, 8% residential property management, 4% residential appraisal, 4% international, 2% auction and 1% commercial appraisal.
 Residential brokerage was cited as a secondary business for 12% of respondents, who had other primary specialties.